lvs170603/Quantum-Observer/README.md

 npm run dev
 ```

 The application will be available at `http://localhost:9002`.
+By default, it will use mock data.
+To connect to the live Qiskit API, turn off "Demo" mode in the UI.

 ### 5. Run the Genkit Inspector (Optional)